 Want additional information?
-Read Sakurai’s original Famitsu column detailing how DLC is, “all for the players” translated by Masked Man!
+Read Sakurai’s original Famitsu column detailing how DLC is, “all for the players” !

 ENDING REGARDS And just like that – that’s Smash 4’s development!
 But of course, it isn’t as pretty clear cut and pretty as that.
 As there were a couple of leaks surrounding the games prior to their release.
 But I suppose we’ll save that for another time.

 Thank you, my friends, for watching the video!
 This video was only possible through the collaboration I had with Source Gaming organized by PushDustIn.
 Source Gaming is a site dedicated to ironing out the truth of Smash Brothers and uncovering many hidden secrets from the past and present!
 On the site, they will be providing a transcript of this video citing all the sources for your convenience, so check out the link in the description to learn more about Smash.

 Anyways, thanks for watching, and I’ll see you on the flipside!